facebook/react-native-website/website/versioned_docs/version-0.64/text.md

 ### `numberOfLines`

 Used to truncate the text with an ellipsis after computing the text layout, including line wrapping, such that the total number of lines does not exceed this number.
-Setting this property to `0` will result in unsetiing this value, which means that no lines restriction will be applied.
+Setting this property to `0` will result in unsetting this value, which means that no lines restriction will be applied.

 This prop is commonly used with `ellipsizeMode`.